Author: smithmeaword_ufq3lh

 The Body of Work and Play: Crazy Words

+[TL;DR – See my radio portfolio on this website!]
 My motivation for launching this website was to help with marketing and attracting clients for my freelance writing and editing work.
 From that narrow perspective, I would have to say the site has not delivered success to this point.
-Such a view, however, suffers from a certain myopia—the same sort of wrong view by which …
+Such a view, however, suffers from a …

 + Read More